Gramli/AuthApi/README.md

 Instead of throwing exceptions, project use **[Result pattern](https://www.forevolve.com/en/articles/2018/03/19/operation-result/)** (using [FluentResuls package](https://github.com/altmann/FluentResults)) and for returning exact http response, every handler returns data wraped into HttpDataResponse object which contains also error messages collection and http response code.

-Important part of every project are **[tests](https://github.com/Gramli/WeatherApi/tree/main/src/Tests)**.
-When writing tests we want to achieve [optimal code coverage](https://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why).
-I think that every project has its own optimal code coverage number by it's need and I always follow the rule: **cover your code to be able refactor without worry about functionality change**.

 #### Clean Architecture Layers

 Solution contains four layers: